Enterprise Grid structure and design

 The design, structure and size of your Enterprise Grid org will be unique.
 When thinking about what your Enterprise Grid will look like, consider major segments like divisions, brands, geographical locations, etc.

 With the design in place, use a combination of these methods to build your Enterprise Grid:

 - Move existing workspaces to the Enterprise Grid.

-- Move channels to break apart large existing workspaces into smaller ones.
+- Move channels to turn large existing workspaces into smaller ones.

-- Create new workspaces on the Enterprise Grid.
+- Create new workspaces within the Enterprise Grid.

-Your company’s organization can have one workspace or more than 1,500!
+Your company’s organisation can have just one workspace or more than 1,500!
 Here’s a simplified example of an Enterprise Grid framework:

 Product and Engineering workspace

 Marketing and Sales workspace